 Cardamom is a spice made from a fruit, originating from India and other tropical locations.
-Like many of the other warming spices, it is used in Chinese medicine and Ayurveda, commonly for mouth and throat problems, congestion, and infections—making it a prime spice for the winter season.
+Like many of the other warming spices, it is used in Chinese medicine and Ayurveda, commonly for mouth and throat problems, congestion, and immunity—making it a prime spice for the winter season.
 Cardamom also supports your body's own healthy inflammatory response.
-It also lifts the spirits, which is helpful during the dark winter months when Seasonal Affective Disorder and depression can rise.
-It promotes healthy circulation, lymph and liver function.
+It also lifts the spirits, promotes healthy circulation, lymph and liver function.

 Often taking a backseat to its more famous cousin, the pumpkin, winter squash is rich in carotenoids like all other orange vegetables, and provides 59% daily value of vitamin A, and almost 6 grams of fiber per cup of cubes.
 It's also especially rich in vitamin C, B6, manganese, and copper.
 Winter squash is a respectable source of antioxidants, it also contains omega 3 fats, the kind often associated with salmon and fish oil, that support a healthy inflammatory response.
 One cup provides around 350 milligrams of alpha-linolenic acid (ALA).
 ALA is useful for inflammatory conditions like rheumatoid arthritis, MS, and lupus, and is also beneficial for cardiovascular health and blood pressure levels.
 While most are quick to write squash off, this vegetable deserves to take center stage for a plethora of fall and seasonally themed meals, and it's a good option, too, for adding to a good chicken soup if you do come down with a seasonal cold or flu virus.